 - Help parents understand the stages of development of speech and language skills and how they can encourage their child’s development.

 Difficulties with speech, language and communication skills, can impact on children’s ability to learn, their education and their long term future.
 Our aim is that through early identification of a SLC need we can work in conjunction with Parents to help to improve a child’s Speech, Language and Communication development enabling better overall long term outcomes.

 We use a tree to represent how communication develops from the foundations of language (the roots of the tree) to the use of clear speech sounds (the leaves at the top of the tree).

 Supporting Speech and Language through play

-The children here are playing an adult led game in a small group.
-This is a great opportunity to help support and extend children speech, language and communication skills, as you can focus attention on all of them individually as they are turn taking, (also an important part of communication) mirroring language they are already using and introducing new words to extend vocabulary.
+These are great opportunities to help support and extend children speech, language and communication skills, as we can give individual attention to all children as they are turn taking, (also an important part of communication) mirroring language they are already using and introducing new words to extend vocabulary.